jaantollander/masters-thesis/content/35_monitoring.md

 `executable` | `TEXT` | `<executable>` value if exists, otherwise an empty string.

 : \label{tab:schema-jobstats-metadata}
-Schema of metadata table.
-Mapping between the time series identifier and the metadata.
-The `identifier` uniquely identifies a row.

 The `identifier` is UUID value of computer from the string `<target><job_id>`.
+We need to also account for the format of `<target>` and `<job_id>` in the UUID if we change them later.

-* indices by `(identifier, timestamp DESC)` for efficient group by and time interval constraints
+We should create indices by `(identifier, timestamp DESC)` for efficient grouping by the identifier with time interval constraints.
-* chunk by `(identifier, timestamp)`
+We can also chunk the hypertable by `(identifier, timestamp)`.
-* counter aggregates
-* We need to cast counts to double precision in order to perform analysis on the database.
+We need to cast counts to double precision in order to perform analysis on the database.

-Querying the database

-* select a time interval and desired identifiers
-* group by `identifier` to form multiple time series
-* compute rates of change for each time series

 See appendix \ref{time-series-database} for conrete examples.

-## Monitoring and ingest daemons
+## Monitoring Lustre jobstats
-![
-The pipeline for monitoring and recording the statistics consists of multiple instances of a monitoring daemon and a single instance of an ingest daemon, and a time series database.
-*Daemon* is a program that runs in the background.
-We installed a monitoring daemon to each Lustre server, and an ingest daemon and a database to a utility node on Puhti.
-\label{fig:monitoring-workflow}
-](figures/lustre-monitor.drawio.svg)

 Each monitoring daemon calls the appropriate `lctl get_param` command at regular observation intervals to collect statistics.
-Then, it parses the `<target>` and the output of each entry (a line beginning with dash `-`) into a data structure.

 The observation interval should be less than half of the cleanup interval for reliable reset detection.
 Smaller observation interval increases the resolution but also increase the rate of data accumulation.
 We used a 2-minute observation interval and 10-minute cleanup interval.

+Monitoring daemon parses the `<target>` value and the values of each entry from the output, and creates an list of data structures with the data.

+Compute identifier (UUID) from the string `<target><job_id>`.

+* compose message of time series data

+We need to keep track of previous observed identifiers and previous observation timestamp.
+If we encounter a new identifier, we must

+* parse metadata and compose message for ingest
+* *backfill* a record with the new identifier, the previous timestamp and zeros for operation values to mark the beginning of time series.

 The monitoring daemons send these data structures to the ingest daemon in batches.

+## Ingesting data
 The ingest daemon listens to the requests from the monitoring daemons and stores the data in a time series database such that each instance of the data structure represents a single row.

-We need to keep track of previous observed identifiers and previous timestamp.
-If we encounter a new identifier, we should also *backfill* a record with the new identifier, the previous timestamp and zeros for operation values to mark the beginning of time series.
+TODO: batch insert data into the database

+## Querying and computing aggregates
+Querying the database

+* select a time interval and desired identifiers
+* group by `identifier` to form multiple time series
+* compute rates of change for each time series